The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 I don’t say this gladly.

-And I also know it’s potentially bad for business, since quite a few men who end up on this website arrive from red-pill communities.
+I know it’s potentially bad for business since quite a few men reading here are from red-pill communities.

 But still, I could sense a misogynist bias in “The Rational Male“, as well as from the author in general.